slackapi/bolt-js/docs/_tutorials/getting_started.md

 ![Configuring a Request URL](../assets/request-url-config.png "Configuring a Request URL")

-Now, let's go back to your app's code and add our own interactivity.
+Now, let's go back to your app's code and add interactivity.
 This will consist of two steps:
 - First, your app will send a message that contains a button.
 - Next, your app will set up a listener that responds to a user when they click your app's button